jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib-wip/Debugger_DAP/Readme.md

 ### High Priority

-1. Update ticket 1114 to add support for the CLANG compiler to detect debugger and add it as a debugger automatically.
+1. Resolve intermittent debugger and compiler plugin loading issues
 2. Use in anger to fix C::B issue(s) on MacOS.
 In other words use it in the real world.
 3. Add missing features in the table below to make debugging better in the real world environment.